surge-synthesizer/surge-synthesizer.github.io/nightlychangelog.md

   So, testing is hard.
 We're a scrappy rag tag group of volunteers facing an army of diverse operating systems, DAWs, environments, build flags, and so on.
 We're really happy that all the new features in 1.7.0 worked!
-But upon release we found some of the environmental stuff didn't, so did a quick 1.7.1 release afterwards which includes the following fixes, most of which were cause by us doing a substantial upgrade to our build infrastructure with 1.7.0.
+But upon release we found some of the environmental stuff didn't, so we did a quick 1.7.1 release which includes the following fixes, most of which were cause by us doing a substantial upgrade to our build infrastructure with 1.7.0.
 We still have a swath of features planned for the 1.7 series, and expect a 1.7.2 with some new features and effects in Autumn 2020.